 - Send emails based on user behavior

-- Ex: “We saw you checking out our website ;)”
+- Ex: “We saw you checking out our website ;)” More on customer behavior analysis here.

 - Send an email to a lead who abandoned their cart before hitting Buy